Anguirel86/ctjot_web_generator/Installation.md

 Copy a valid, headerless ROM to the base directory and name it ct.sfc

 ## Run the web generator
-Source the environment file is not already done:
+Source the environment file if not already done:
 `source venv/Scripts/activate`

 If running and testing locally: